 The Długi Targ (Long Market) - in the 13th century a merchants' route - is the home of the Fountain of Neptune, the city's symbol, as well as Dwór Artusa (Arthus' Court), Złota Kamienica (Golden House).

-The island of Ołowianka hosts the building of the Baltic Philharmonic Hall, located in buildings adapted from 19th-century power and heating plants and visible from the Old Town's promenade. as well as the Central Maritime Museum, located in the medieval granaries.
+The island of Ołowianka hosts the building of the Baltic Philharmonic Hall, located in buildings adapted from 19th-century power and heating plants and visible from the Old Town's promenade. as well as the National Maritime Museum, located in the medieval granaries.

 Another place worth mentioning is the Gdańsk Shipyard, where the fight against real socialism had one of its major chapters written.
 The square in front of the Shipyard is the place of the Monument to the Fallen Shipyard Workers commemorating the first three shipbuilders who died in December 1970.
 In August 1980 the shipyard was the birthplace of the “ ,Solidarność” labour union and freedom movement, which is commemorated by the European Solidarity Centre, be built by 2013 and forming a complex of museum and conference facilities.